Skip to main content

 Description of Best Practices

-Analyze recruiting needs and societal/ educational gaps for recruiting female candidates with diverse social identities, and develop an outreach plan
+Analyze recruiting needs and societal/ educational gaps for recruiting female candidates, and develop an outreach plan

 Develop relationships with engineering or STEM-related clubs at universities and give presentations to students about career opportunities